 The impact of high fees on savings

-We often associate high costs with high value, and while this can work for cars, phones, and other goods and services, it is not true for the fees you pay to manage your investments.
+We often associate high cost with high value, and while this can work for cars, phones, and other goods and services, it is not true for the fees you pay to manage your investments.
 In fact, high fees have a corrosive impact on your savings.

 Over time, high fees will eat away at the value of your account, leaving you with less money in your retirement years.
 To understand how fees affect you, the individual investor, consider the following example: